Troubleshooting Audio and Video for Your Virtual Session

 A stable session relies on a strong internet connection and a healthy device.

-- The "Refresh" Trick: 90% of temporary glitches are fixed by simply refreshing your browser page.
+• The "Refresh" Trick: 90% of temporary session glitches are instantly fixed by simply refreshing your browser page.

-- Plug In: Ensure your laptop or tablet is plugged into a power source.
-Low battery modes can often throttle video quality to save energy.
+• Plug In: Ensure your laptop or tablet is plugged into a power source.
+Low-battery or data-saver modes can automatically throttle video quality to save energy.

-- Bluetooth Check: If using wireless pods, ensure they haven't accidentally connected to a different device (like your phone) mid-session.
+• Bluetooth Check: If using wireless earbuds, ensure they haven't accidentally disconnected or paired to a different nearby device (like your phone) mid-session.

 Comments